client9/client9-website-2015/content/post/2015-01-17-comparison-of-linux-on-aws.md

   [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker)
   is "better" than regular Ubuntu.

-Obvioulsy there is more to deciding what OS to use than how small the base install is, but it is a useful reflection of the goals and designs of the distribution.
+Obviously there is more to deciding what OS to use than how small the base install is, but it is a useful reflection of the goals and designs of the distribution.